 - We have said it a million times, but take it slowly.
 You will often hear the guides and porters say “pole pole” which is Swahili for “slowly, slowly”.

 - Listen to your guides when they give you advice.
 They know what they are talking about and have only your best interest at heart.

 - On that note, learn a few basic Swahili phrases.
-This really helps when communicating with your guides and porters and they love it if you throw in a word here or there.
+Your guides and porters will love it if you throw in a word here or there.

 - Your guides and porters are your support system.
 Make friends with them and learn all you can about Tanzania.